robolivable/prettystring/README.md

 ## Compatibility

-Prettystring works only on Unix based systems with support for ANSI terminal codes.
-Support for Windows based systems is in the works.
+Prettystring is sure to work in most Unix based environments.
+Official compatibility tests are soon to come.

 ## Contribution